ndoering/smartfridge/documents/SoftwareDesignDocument.md

 The software serves as a prototype or MVP (minimum viable product) to the overarching idea of a system that tracks content inside a consumer fridge.
 As such its scope is reduced to identify bananas and evaluate their ripeness.
-This is embedded in a notificaction system for a hypothetical end user.
+This is embedded in a notification system for a hypothetical end user.

 This prototype is built to conveniently adopt more fruits and other products.